When Keeping a Foul Ball Meant Risking Arrest

 But it wasn’t the last the Giants heard from Berman.
 At the end of the summer, the stockbroker from Hartford, Connecticut came back with a $20,000 lawsuit, alleging humiliation, loss of reputation, and mental and bodily duress.

-Whether they know it or not, for the last 100 years in American baseball, every kid who showed up to the ball park with a glove and every adult who stretched out his arms to try and catch a flyball gift, owes a gratitude to Robert Cotter and Reuben Berman.
+Whether they know it or not, for the last 100 years in American baseball, every kid who showed up to the ball park with a glove and every adult who reached out for a flyball gift, owes a gratitude to Robert Cotter and Reuben Berman.

 For team owners, it was a lesson learned generations ago that fans are customers who need to be indulged with sensible public relations practices.